aliceridgway/ReactMovies/README.md

-This app was created as part of the React 16 For Everyone Course (https://www.leveluptutorials.com/tutorials/react-16-for-everyone).

-It uses the The Movie Database free API to fetch movies.
-The React Router was used to create unique pages for each movie with images, title, release date and description.
+This app uses the The Movie Database's free API to pull movie data into a static front-end.

+Includes use of React Router to generate unique pages with movie details.

+Credit to Scott Tolinski and his React 16 For Everyone Course (https://www.leveluptutorials.com/tutorials/react-16-for-everyone) for instructions on creating the React app.

+Code has since been refactored to replace class components with stateless functional components with hooks.
+Pagination also added.